Print

 • Drug: Nilotinib 300mg

-Patients will begin dabrafenib (150mg PO BID) and trametinib (2mg PO once daily) on day one and will continue for 28 days.
+Patients will begin dabrafenib (150mg PO BID) and trametinib (2mg PO once daily) or encorafenib (450 mg PO) and binimetinib (45 mg PO BID) on day one and will continue for 28 days.
 After 7 days, nilotinib will be added at 300mg PO BID and will continue for 21 days.
 For each subsequent cycle, nilotinib will be given for 28 days.

 • Drug: Dabrafenib